From Bivo to Covo

 Finally, Brisco says that a Covo approach forces (in a good way) planters to share leadership.
 Because they don’t have the time and energy to do everything the church requires alone, they must lean on others to share the weight of ministry.
 It sets the expectations that the pastor is working just as much as everyone else and has obligations outside of the church family.
 It’s all hands on deck.
 The pastor cannot work full-time in the marketplace and be expected to preach every week, evangelize the lost, shepherd everyone individually, and head up every ministry the church does.
 The church that is led by a Covo pastor must embrace a team approach where responsibility is shared.
 Brisco concludes, “This helps to eliminate the clergy/laity divide.
 Everyone gets to play and because of it, the churches has greater impact and reach.”

 Bivo and Covo approaches to church planting are not the way to plant.
-But they are way.
+But they are a way.
 A very strategic way.
 And a church planting movement is impossible without multiple, innovative ways to plant.